emqx/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

-# SQL data sources and fields
+# SQL Data Sources and Fields

 The data sources that SQL statements can process are **MQTT Messages**, **MQTT Events**, or **Data Bridges**.